jhpyle/docassemble/_docs/initial.md

 blocks that come after the `translations` block.
 Therefore, it is a good practice to make sure that the `translations` block is placed as one of the very first blocks in your interview [YAML] file.

+Since the `translations` block only translates phrases in which [Mako] templating is allowed, there are some parts of the YAML that are not translatable through a `translations` block.
+For example, `sections` blocks do not use [Mako] and thus do not use the `translations` system.

 For more information about using translation files, read the section [Download an interview phrase translation file].
 See [language